okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 If needed, you can use `volumes` to still run stateful apps.

 Those stateful apps can't horizontally scale, but you can run them in a single container and vertically scale (allocate more CPU/Mem/Disk).

+Scaling in Kubernetes can be done using the `Replication Controller`.